-1.1 Public Records.
+- 1.1 Public Records.
 The contracting agency shall maintain and safeguard project records and documents, and evidence of account procedures and practices.
-Records

-- 1.2 Inspection.
+Records must be sufficient to justify all payments claimed and paid under this contract.
+These records shall be preserved and made available to the County and its agents for a period of three (3) years after the end of the contract.
+However, in the event of an audit, records shall be kept by the contracting agency until the audit is completely resolved.
+Records will be stored in a manner to preclude their loss or damage.
+The contracting agency will be responsible for the cost of storage. - 1.2 Inspection.
 All files and records maintained under this contract shall be open to inspection, after reasonable notice to the Contractor, by designated County staff and their designated agents. - 1.3 Non-discrimination Notices.
 The Contractor will, in all solicitations or advertisements for employees placed by or on behalf of the Contractor, state that all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, creed, marital status, age, Vietnam era or disabled veteran status, or the presence of any sensory, mental, or physical disability. - 1.4 County Review.
 The County shall have the right to review the financial and service components of the program as established by the Contractor by whatever means are deemed expedient by the Board of County Commissioners, or their respective delegates.
 Such review may include, but is not limited to, with or without notice, onsite inspection by County agents or employees, inspection of all records or other materials which the County deems pertinent to the contract and its performance, except those deemed confidential by law.